AlbertoBarrago/git-oracle/README.md

 ## ✨ Features

-### 📜 Git Log
+### 📊 Commit Graph
-View your commit history with customizable formatting and filtering options.
+Visualize your commit history as a graph, with customizable options.

+### 📈 Branch Graph
+Visualize your branch history as a graph, with customizable options.

+### 🎨 Commit Visualization
+View individual commits with detailed information and diffs.

 ### 🍒 Cherry-picking
 Easily select and apply specific commits from other branches.

-### 🌳 Branch Management
-Create, switch, and manage branches with an intuitive interface.

 ## 🧰 Requirements